How is it treated?

 or a low-voltage electrical shock (electrical cardioversion).

-If symptoms keep bothering you, ablation may help.
+If you have symptoms that are hard to live with, ablation may help.
 It destroys

 small areas of the heart to create scar tissue.
 The scar tissue blocks or destroys